 \section{Conclusions}

 Thus, using the Klinkhamer wormhole as an example, we have described the radial dynamics of a \textit{degenerate}, spherically symmetric wormhole.
-A special case of this dynamic is gravitational collapse, transforming the Klinkhamer wormhole into a non-traversable Einstein-Rosen wormhole.
+A special case of these dynamics is gravitational collapse, transforming the Klinkhamer wormhole into a non-traversable Einstein-Rosen wormhole.

-The result obtained here should be compared with Feng's objection \citep{feng}, who pointed out the apparent inconsistency of the non-stationary generalization of the Klinkhamer metric - and, consequently, of the Klinkhamer metric itself.
-Feng noted that the function \(\lambda (t)\) (our \(b(t)\)) is not bounded by the Einstein equations, which makes the initial-value problem ill-posed and seemingly deprives the Klinkhamer metric of any physical meaning.
+The result obtained here should be compared with the objection raised by Feng \citep{feng}, who pointed out the apparent inconsistency of the non-stationary generalization of the Klinkhamer metric - and, consequently, of the Klinkhamer metric itself.
+Feng noted that the function \(\lambda (t)\) (our \(b(t)\)) is not constrained by the Einstein equations, which makes the initial-value problem ill-posed and seemingly deprives the Klinkhamer metric of any physical meaning.

 The resolution of the contradiction is the following: